FOR A GREENER TOMORROW.

 - Frozen food boxes.
 Frozen food boxes and freezer cartons have a thin layer of plastic coating on them to preserve them from condensation.
 The plastic coating sprayed on the frozen food boxes makes the paperboard underneath impossible to recycle in the standard pulp process because the container will not break apart during recycling.

-- Wet or soiled paper and boxes.
-Avoid getting paper and cardboard wet, as it significantly reduces its recyclability.
+- Heavily wet or soiled paper and boxes.
+Try to avoid getting paper and cardboard wet, as it significantly reduces its recyclability.
 Empty all bottles and jugs and replace the cap before tossing them in your cart or bin so they don't drain on your paper.

 - Food or candy wrappers.
 Wrappers are typically made of multiple materials.
 Bits of plastic, aluminum and paper are mixed together, making it difficult and expensive to recover.